enahomurphy/go-jwt/README.md

 # JWT TOKEN

 -----
-this is a simple jwt token library
+this is a simple jwt token library for learning purposes

 ## WHAT IS JWT